GeoscienceAustralia/hazimp/user_guide.rst

      save: wind_impact.csv

 The first line is a comment, so this is ignored.
-The rest of the file cna be understood by the following key value pairs;
+The rest of the file can be understood by the following key value pairs;

 *template*
     The type of template to use.
 This example describes the *windv1* template.